HAS-Tools-Fall2021/homework-Whrligig/Forecast_Submissions/Boyd_HW2.md

 that next week the flow will be about 137 cfs, since it seems as though the rain has been dropping off and this value is closer to the average flow value for this time of year.

+## Grade:
+3/3 - Awesome historical analysis and nice job formatting your header!